Follow our free guide to form an LLC in Missouri:

 What is an LLC Operating Agreement?

-The LLC Operating Agreement is an in-house legal document that plainly lays out the rights and responsibilities of each person involved in the business and clearly details how the business will operate.
+The LLC Operating Agreement is a legal document that plainly lays out the rights and responsibilities of each person involved in the business and clearly details how the business will operate.

 Why do I need an LLC Operating Agreement?